25 Things Only Parents in the 1990s Will Remember

 Being the embarrassing mom meant you had a "Rachel" haircut and knew all the words to "MMMBop."

 Or at least, you tried your best to recreate Jennifer Aniston's iconic hairstyle from Friends.
 Even Aniston herself has admitted that she could never duplicate the same style in her private life, so don't feel too bad about botching the legendary cut.
+And for more entertainment from this decade, check out these 20 Beloved TV Shows from the 1990s You've Totally Forgotten About.

 Being the embarrassing dad meant you had a soul patch and weren't shy about rapping along to hip hop songs.